2008Choco/MEH/README.md

 Why?
 In order to send a "gg" normally, you need to open your chat (with 'T'), type "gg", then press Enter to send the message, which for right-handed people means taking your hand off of the mouse.
 This just seems like unnecessary gymnastics, so let's skip the 'T' and 'Enter' keys and type gg instead!

+### Emote Selector
+Hypixel's server has a server-sided text parser which will convert text such as "<3" or ":sloth:" into ASCII emotes and insert them into player chat messages.
+The only way to know what these emotes are is with the "/emotes" command, which is a bit out of the way and relies on the player's ability to remember these exact emote names or sequences.

+The emote selector lists all of Hypixel's server emotes and allows the user to navigate and select the desired emote using arrow keys, then inserting it into their message.
+The UI is clean and allows the user to see exactly what emote they're using before they use it.

+**Controls:**
+- **Open Emote Selector:** Ctrl + E (with chat screen open)
+- **Close Emote Selector:** Ctrl + E, or Escape
+- **Navigate Selected Emote:** Left, Up, Right, Down Arrows
+- **Insert Selected Emote:** Enter

 ## Dependencies & Integration
 - Minecraft 1.21 (consequently, Java 21)
 - Fabric Loader (version 0.15.x or above)